Rhamnus prinoides

 Tree

-This spineless Tree may reach 6m high – usually less, or it can be a bushy, sometimes scrambling shrub.
+This spineless Tree may reach 6m high – usually less, or it can be a bushy, often a scrambling shrub.
 The Trunk (or trunks) lack a basal buttress and has a diameter up to about 20cm.
-The Bark is brown to grey (Photo 533 -532) and smooth (photo 533).
-It becomes dark brown and glabrous (hairless) with age.
-Young branches often develop low down, are pale brown and pubescent (with dense fine, short, soft hairs, downy).
-They develop conspicuous Lenticels (a usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment – photo 532 & 533).
+Smooth Young branches often develop low down, are pale brown and pubescent (with dense fine, short, soft hairs, downy).
+Here they develop conspicuous Lenticels (a usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment – photo 533).
+On trees the bark is initially brown to grey and smooth (Photo 532).
+It becomes dark brown and glabrous (hairless) and slightly rough with age (photo 269).

 Leaves

-This evergreen plant has Leaves that are alternate (occasionally nearly opposite) or spirally arranged and simple (have a single blade which may have incisions that are not deep enough to divide the blade into leaflets).
+This evergreen plant has Leaves that are alternate, occasionally nearly opposite or spirally arranged and simple (have a single blade which may have incisions that are not deep enough to divide the leaf into leaflets).
 Mature leaves are relatively flat, and shape varies from ovate to elliptic to oblong-elliptic.
 They are up to 10 x 4cm (usually smaller).
 Big and small leaves may be visible at the same time (photo 781).
-The Blade of the leaf has sunken side Veins above and these protrude and are clearer below (photo 518).
-The side veins curve slightly towards the apex.
-Leaves are bright glossy dark green above and mature leaves may glitter in sunlight – like the olive (Olea europaea subsp. africana), Silver Cluster-leaf (Terminalia sericea), buffalo-thorn (Ziziphus mucronate – also in the family Rhamnaceae) and Stamvrug (Englerophytum magalismontanum).
-The lower surface less shiny and a duller green.
-The Midrib is indented above (photo 781) and protrudes below.
+In this photo of the leaf upper side, the sunken side Veins are visible.
+On the lower side the veins are more visible and slightly raised (photo 518).
+The side veins curve slightly towards the sharp (photo 518) or bluntly pointed apex.
+Leaves are shiny bright glossy dark green above.
+Mature leaves may glitter in sunlight – like the olive (Olea europaea subsp. africana), Silver Cluster-leaf (Terminalia sericea), buffalo-thorn (Ziziphus mucronate – also in the family Rhamnaceae) and Stamvrug (Englerophytum magalismontanum).
+The lower surface is less shiny and a duller green.
+The Midrib is indented above (photos 781 & 518) and protrudes below (photo 518).
 Leaves may curl backwards.
 Hairy pockets with domatia (hair-tuft domatia: a tiny chamber produced by plants that house arthropods.
-To the naked eye the domatia appear as small bumps) may be present in axils of main lateral veins – otherwise the leaves are hairless.
+To the naked eye the domatia appear as small bumps) may be present in axils of the main lateral veins.
+Otherwise, the leaves are hairless.
 Young leaves are light green and mature leaves may glitter in sunlight (photo 781) – like the olive (Olea europaea subsp. africana), Silver Cluster-leaf (Terminalia sericea), buffalo-thorn (Ziziphus mucronate – also in the family Rhamnaceae) and Stamvrug (Englerophytum magalismontanum).
 Apart from the glitter, the leaves in these plants are quite different.
-In Rhamnus prinoides the Apex is sharply to bluntly pointed (photo 781).
-The Base is wedge-shaped to round.
-The slightly rolled under Margin (photos 781 & 581) is scalloped to finely serrate – more so away from the base.
-The Petiole (leaf stalk) varies from short to 1,5cm long and is grooved above (photo 518).
+In Rhamnus prinoides the Apex is sharply (photo 518) to bluntly pointed and the Base is wedge-shaped to round.
+The slightly rolled under Margin (photo 518) is scalloped to finely serrate – more so away from the base.
+The Petiole (leaf stalk) varies from short to 1,5cm and is grooved above (photos 781 & 518).
 The Stipules (basal appendages of the petiole) are small and may fall early (photo 781).
 Temperature drop or water shortage may induce this loss.

 Flowers

-The yellowish green, pentamerous (parts in 5’s) and bisexual Flowers are actinomorphic (Regular, symmetrical.
+The yellowish green, pentamerous (parts in 5’s) and bisexual Flowers bloom for most of the year.
+They are actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
-They are tiny – to about 3mm wide and rest on slender hairy Pedicels (stalk of a single flower – photo 785) that is up to 1cm long (photo 789).
-Flowers are located in clusters of up to 10 in leaf axils.
+Each tiny flower is about 3mm wide and rest on slender hairy Pedicel (stalk of a single flower – photo 785) that is up to 1cm long (photo 789).
+Flowers develop in clusters of up to 10 in leaf axils.
 Flowers are perigynous (borne on a ring or cup of the receptacle surrounding a pistil).
 The Calyx has 5 outwardly hairy, spreading Sepals (photo 785) which are greenish and keeled on the inner face.
 The Disc (a more or less fleshy or elevated development of the receptacle) is inconspicuous and lines the calyx tube.
 Petals are diminished.
-The 5 Stamens are shorter than the calyx lobes and situated between the sepal lobes (photo 146).
-Anthers release their pollen through longitudinal slits.
+The 5 Stamens are shorter than the calyx lobes and are situated between the sepal lobes (photo 146).
+One Anther, with 2 pollen sacks, occurs at the end of each Filament (the slender stalk that supports the anther).
+The pollen is released through a longitudinal slit in the anther.
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
-Here the superior Ovary is 2-4 locular and there are 3 Styles present (photo 788).
+Here the superior Ovary has 2-4 locules (compartments).
+Each flower has 3 Styles present (photo 788 – here each with a dark stigma).
 (Oct-May++).

 Fruit

-The edible pea-sized Fruit is a Drupe (a fleshy, 1-seeded indehiscent fruit with the seed enclosed in a stony endocarp; stone fruit e.g., peach).
+The edible pea-sized Fruit usually has 3 compartments and is an almost spherical Drupe (a fleshy, 1-seeded indehiscent fruit with the seed enclosed in a stony endocarp; stone fruit e.g., peach).
 In photo 813 of a young green fruit, the remains of the 3 persistent styles are visible.
-Later in the fruit development (photo 819), the remains of the styles at the apex of the fruit can still be seen.
-Remains of both the cup-like calyx and the stamens are visible in photo 820.
+Later in the fruit development (photo 819), the remains of the joined styles at the apex of the fruit can still be seen.
+Remains of both the cup-like calyx and the stamens (just above the calyx) are visible in photo 820.
 The mature fruit is red to purplish black, ovoid to almost spherical, and usually divided into 3 compartments.
 Each fruit is about 6mm in diameter and rests on a long slender Pedicle (stalk of a single flower – photo 819).
 The maturing fruit changes from green to shiny red and finally to purple or black.
 (Nov-Jun).

 Distribution & Ecology

-These Plants are found in forest margins, riverbanks, margins of evergreen forests and grassland from sea level to 2 200m.
-They are reasonably frost resistant and more common at the higher altitudes where they survive in low temperatures.
+These Plants are found in forest margins, riverbanks, margins of evergreen forests – including hill slopes, and grassland from sea level to 2 200m.
+They are reasonably frost resistant and more common at the higher altitudes where they survive in low temperatures – provided some water is present.
 The tree provides a deep shade thus limiting other growth below it.
 The tree survives in both direct sunlight and in light shade.
 They grow in mountains, stream banks, among rocks, and on forest slopes.
-Bees are attracted to the Flowers and probably contribute to pollination.
+Flowers attract insects.
+Here bees are attracted to the Flowers and probably contribute to pollination.
+Fowls consume the fruit but are not common with birds.
 The Forest-king Charaxes or Forest King Emperor butterfly (Charaxes xiphares) gain larval food from this plant and from others – including Schotia brachypetala.
-Plants occur from Swellendam in the Western Cape through the Eastern Cape, Free State, KwaZulu-Natal (especially from Estcourt to Giants Castle), Gauteng, Mpumalanga, and Northern Province.
-They also occur in Lesotho, Swaziland and, Mozambique, Zimbabwe, Angola and northwards to Ethiopia and Eritrea.
+Plants occur from Swellendam in the Western Cape, through the Eastern Cape, Free State, KwaZulu-Natal (especially from Estcourt to Giants Castle), Gauteng – e.g. at Melville Koppies, Mpumalanga, and Northern Province.
+Beyond South Africa they occur in Lesotho, Eswatini (Swaziland), Mozambique, Zimbabwe, Angola and northwards to Ethiopia and Eritrea.

 Ethnobotany

 A drink made from the Leaves, brings in a lot of revenue.
-Leaves are also the larval food for the Forest King Emperor butterfly (Charaxes xiphares).
 The edible Fruit attracts many birds.
 The white to yellow Wood is fairly dense, hard and heavy.
 Apart from making sticks, the wood is too small to be of much use.
-It may be useful to plant and protect drainage canals for erosion control.
+It may be a use to plant to protect drainage canals in erosion control.
 This is a slow growing but attractive tree for the garden.
 It can be planted as a hedge or wind barrier.
 It is easily Grown from seeds.
 The plant is tough, frost resistant and the small tree will do well in most gardens.
 The fleshy part of the fruit contains a growth inhibitor.
 Remove the inhibitor before planting the Seeds.
-Cut leafy branches placed in water last a long time.
+Cut leafy branches placed soaked in water last a long time and are useful in flower arrangements.
 In places, the tree is used to prevent being struck by lightning.
-In some places, pegs are driven onto the ground around fields to protect them from harm.
+In some places, wooden pegs are driven onto the ground around fields to protect them from harm.
 Parts of the tree are used as hunting charms.

 References